top of page

 Tech & Tactics: Uncovering the Future of Intelligence and Innovation

-In this episode of INside National Security, Ambassador and Development Coordinator Cassian Persico Peña interviews Dexter Ingram, founder of IN Network and seasoned counterterrorism strategist, about how cutting-edge technology is shaping the future of intelligence and global security.
+In this episode, Ambassador and Development Coordinator Cassian Persico Peña interviews Dexter Ingram, founder of IN Network and seasoned counterterrorism strategist, about how cutting-edge technology is shaping the future of intelligence and global security.

 https://youtu.be/MIBXVoIyolo?si=kAzfCCXD76wPEXgB